selendra/selendra/vendors/polkadot-sdk/bridges/modules/messages/README.md

 ## Overview

-Message lane is an unidirectional channel, where messages are sent from source chain to the target chain.
+Message lane is a unidirectional channel, where messages are sent from source chain to the target chain.
 At the same time, a single instance of messages module supports both outbound lanes and inbound lanes.
 So the chain where the module is deployed (this chain), may act as a source chain for outbound messages (heading to a bridged chain) and as a target chain for inbound messages (coming from a bridged chain).